phpcodingmaster/WordPress-Media-Modal-Image-Uploads/README.md

 (a) href="#" id="open_modal_link">Open Modal (/a)

-# How to open the Media Frame & Get Info for a single image
+# How to open the Media Frame & Get Info for a single image/file

         // Select open modal link
         let open_modal_link = document.getElementById("open_modal_link");